MicrosoftDocs/powerbi-docs/powerbi-docs/service-datasets-share.md

 ---
 # Share a dataset (preview)

 As a creator of *data models* in Power BI Desktop, you're creating *datasets* that you can distribute in the Power BI service.
 Then other report creators can use your datasets as a basis for their own reports.
 In this article, you learn how to share your datasets.
-To learn how to give and remove access to the dataset, read about the [Build permission](service-datasets-build-permissions.md).
+To learn how to give and remove access to your shared datasets, read about the [Build permission](service-datasets-build-permissions.md).

 ## Steps to sharing your dataset